Top Research Priorities

 • Tawana Williams, Parent Reviewer

-We’d also like to thank our student LEND trainees who assisted in preparing this resource: Cameron Elder (currently pursuing a Doctorate in Physical Therapy) and Hannah Keene, MS (currently pursuing a PhD in Special Education).
+We’d like to further thank our student LEND trainees who assisted in preparing these resources: Cameron Elder (currently pursuing a Doctorate in Physical Therapy), Hannah Keene, MS (currently pursuing a PhD in Special Education) and our other practicum students, Sonia Chavez and Olivia Stanley.